Alan Lowry

-Alan D. Lowry is a former National Football League (NFL) and college football coach, best known as the architect of the Music City Miracle.
+Alan D. Lowry (born November 21, 1950) is a former National Football League (NFL) and college football coach, best known as the architect of the Music City Miracle.
 He coached for several teams over more than 25 years, winning one Super Bowl and going to another.
 Prior to coaching he played football at the University of Texas, where he won a national championship and three conference championships, was named to the All-Conference team twice at two different positions and was named the 1973 Cotton Bowl Offensive MVP.

 Player

 At the University of Texas, Lowry was a two-sport athlete at Texas and a three-way player for the football team.
 During his sophomore and junior seasons he played defensive back, but in his senior year he was the team's starting quarterback.
 He was also the team's starting punter in his junior and senior years.
 He's the last Longhorn to earn All-Southwest Conference honors at two different positions, and one of few players to ever do so at all.

 Heavily recruited out of Irving High School where he played quarterback, he chose Texas over Oklahoma and Texas Christian.
 He was 2nd Team All-State in football, led his team to the 1968 State quarterfinals, and was All-District in baseball.
 He also lettered in basketball.

 Lowry played back-up quarterback and defensive back on the freshman team.
 The next year, he played defensive back for the varsity.
 He played in eight games that year despite injuries, including the 1970 Cotton Bowl.
 That season Texas won the Southwest Conference Championship and the national championship.

 For his junior year, Lowry again was a starter at defensive back.
 He was also the team's punter.
 That season, he played in every game, led the team in interceptions, and made the All Southwest Conference Team.
 The Longhorns were again Southwest Conference Champions, and lost to Penn State in the Cotton Bowl to finish the season ranked #12.